CodingButter/bettermadetech/Project Overview.md

 - **Grows brand loyalty** with consistent, professional presentation across events.
 - **Supports scalability** for raffle companies aiming to expand their operations without sacrificing control.

-Winner Spinner isn’t just a "cool add-on."
+Winner Spinner isn't just a "cool add-on."
 It's a necessary evolution for modern, professional raffle companies who want to **own their experience**, **build their brand**, and **delight their customers**.

----

-## Project Status

-- Architecture and timeline are fully planned.
-- Development uses modern, scalable technologies (Next.js, Tailwind CSS, TypeScript, Directus).
-- Marketing and onboarding strategy to be developed alongside MVP release.

 ---